MinSang22Kim/DataBase/README.md

 ## DataBase

-🏫 Aout 2-2 DataBase practice
+🏫 About 2-2 DataBase practice